 Finally, recent credit activity implies the immediate need for financing.
 Therefore, it is not wise to open multiple accounts at the same time, as it suggests that you may have financial trouble in the future.
 Due to this, the credit scoring model will lower your credit score.

 Before you begin spending on credit, take the time to understand the terms and conditions of each type of account, as well as any fees involved.
-You should keep track of your accounts, and if you realise that there are differences between the reality and your expectations, address your concerns promptly.
+You should keep track of your accounts and history, and if you realise that there are differences between the reality and your expectations, address your concerns promptly.
 Make sure to maintain a good relationship with your financial institution.
 It is good to have a reliable financial support system, especially if you require business financing in the future.

-We can do so much more when we are financially support by lenders who trust us.
+We can do so much more when we are financially supported by lenders who trust us.
 Let Poss be that lender for you.
 With simple borrowing requirements and transparent fees, you can obtain additional financing from us.
 Contact us for more information, and focus on effectively growing your business without any worries.